tania-dm/kv-store/README.md

 5. Add some data in Redis: `npm run seed` or `yarn run seed`
 6. Run tests: first stop the server and then run either `npm run test` or `yarn run test`

-Diclaimer: If the redis container stops at any point, data will be persisted in an AOF file in `data/redis` in project's the root folder.
+Diclaimer: If the redis container stops at any point, data will be persisted in an AOF file in `data/redis` in project's root folder.